joacorapela/singleTrialEEGPredictions/README.md

 # 2. Input data

+In the directory data we provide an example dataset from clusterID 4, Visual standardModality and switchvision attended condition.

+Next we provide data format instructions, in case you want to use your own data with the provided code.
+Please contact rapela@ucsd.edu if you need help.

 The input data should be epoched activations of Independent Components (ICs) from an Independent Component Analysis.
 Epochs should be built around the presentation of standards of a given modality (e.g., standardModality in